 If your LP is using 3rd party technology (which is very common these days), then how reliable is that provider?
-Many technologies are created for retail FX and will not work for a sophisticated institutional FX business.
+Many technologies created for retail FX and will not work for a sophisticated institutional FX business.
 The best example here is aggregation technology.
 Many bridge providers may do an OK job of aggregating on margin but will be found lacking when things are moving to “credit-based” aggregation.
-Sometimes the logjam caused by a backup of order messages will have a direct impact on the overall performance of a Liquidity Provider itself.
+Sometimes the logjam caused by a backup of order messages will have a direct impact on the overall performance of a Liquidity provider itself.

 My advice is to do research on the technology provider and platforms used to facilitate trading.

-Also, if you are not offered full market depth and are not educated on the frequency of the received quotes, you may be using outdated technology.
+Also, if you are not offered full market depth and not educated on the frequency of the received quotes, you may be using outdated technology.

 You must also be able to settle open exposure via a reliable, tradable interface, independent of MT4 or MT5 Platforms.

 Reason 5: Non-professional Support

 The professionalism and quality of your LPs client support operation is something that can be assessed from your first day of actual live trading.
 Urgent issues should get an instant reply and withdrawal and sales requests should be processed within a proper timeframe.
 My opinion is that the more experienced staff a company has, the more chance you will have of enjoying your partnership.